tapis-project/documentation/source/technical/jobs.rst

 #. application arguments:  (optional) user-specified command line arguments passed to the application
 #. job uuid:  the job uuid used to name the instance (always set by Jobs)

 The singularity options *--pidfile*, *--env* and *--name* are reserved for use by Tapis.
-Users specify the environment variables to be injected into their application containers via the `envVariables`_ parameter.  ost other singularity options are available to users.
+Users specify the environment variables to be injected into their application containers via the `envVariables`_ parameter.
+Most other singularity options are available to users.

 Jobs will then issue *singularity instance list* to obtain the container's process id (PID).
 Jobs determines that the application has terminated when the PID is no longer in use by the operating system.